Skip to main content

 Encoders are discovered and created via Unreal’s modular features system:

-class ILCKEncoderFactory : public IModularFeature
+class ILCKEncoderFactory : public IModularFeature,

 {